ognistik/alfred-taptix/Source/README.md

   * If the `-mk` argument is passed, the app will initialize with the keyboard sounds muted.
   * Similarly, `-mm` will mute the mouse sounds when initializing.

+## Commands to Control Running Instance
-* The app can be controlled while running.
-Here’s the full list:
+The following can control Taptix while running, even if it's running in the background.

 ```
 echo "set_keyboard newkeyboard" | nc localhost 8080